PP-Module for LiFi Access Systems

 Application Note:

 The above ciphersuites are only for use when the TSF is acting as a RADIUS over TLS client, not for other uses of the TLS protocol.
 The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
 The ST author should select the ciphersuites that are supported.
-If "X.509v3 certificates" is selected in FCS_RADSEC_EXT.1.2, the ciphersuites selected in (and tested by) FCS_TLSC_EXT.1.1 in the Functional Package for TLS are also supported for RADIUS over TLS client use.

 The TSF shall be able to [selection: accept, generate using the random bit generator specified in FCS_RBG.1] bit-based pre-shared keys.

-The evaluator will check the description of the implementation of this protocol in the TSS to ensure that the ciphersuites supported are specified.
-The evaluator will check the TSS to ensure that the ciphersuites specified are identical to those listed for this component.
-The evaluator will also verify that the TSS contains a description of the denial of old SSL and TLS versions.
+The evaluator shall check the description of the implementation of this protocol in the TSS to ensure that the ciphersuites supported are specified.
+The evaluator shall check the TSS to ensure that the ciphersuites specified are identical to those listed for this component.
+The evaluator shall also verify that the TSS contains a description of the denial of old SSL and TLS versions.
+The evaluator shall examine the TSS to ensure it describes the process by which the bit-based pre-shared keys are generated (if the TOE supports this functionality), and confirm that this process uses the RBG specified in FCS_RBG.1.

 Guidance

-The evaluator will also check the guidance documentation to ensure that it contains instructions on configuring the TOE so that RADIUS over TLS conforms to the description in the TSS (for instance, the set of ciphersuites advertised by the TOE may have to be restricted to meet the requirements).
+The evaluator shall also check the guidance documentation to ensure that it contains instructions on configuring the TOE so that RADIUS over TLS conforms to the description in the TSS (for instance, the set of ciphersuites advertised by the TOE may have to be restricted to meet the requirements).

 Tests